ThibaultLafont/WorkshopDiscordBot/README.md

     # Replace with your welcome channel ID
     # Implement the welcome message sender here
 ```
+Now try inviting me or another member of the workshop to see if this works!

 ## Part 7: Moderation Commands